Polynomial, trigonometric, and tropical activations: Experiments

 \subsection{Vision Task: ConvNeXt-T Image Classification on ImageNet1k}

 We evaluated the ConvNeXt-T model on the ImageNet1k dataset \cite{deng2009imagenet} for single-class image classification.
 The baseline ConvNeXt-T model employed GELU as the activation function in its MLP blocks.
 To analyze the impact of our learnable activations, we replaced GELU with Hermite polynomial, Fourier trigonometric, and Tropical polynomial activation functions under our proposed initialization scheme.
 Each model was trained under identical conditions with fixed random seeds to ensure reproducibility and comparability.
 The evaluation metrics included: training loss, Top-1 and Top-5 validation accuracy.
 Table~\ref{res:imagenet} and Figures~\ref{fig:imagenet_train}, \ref{fig:imagenet_acc1}, and \ref{fig:imagenet_acc5} summarize our results.
-We reproduced all experiments using three different seeds, without cherry-picking or additional trials.
+We reproduced all experiments using five different random seeds.
 For each trial, we report the mean ± standard deviation at a fixed epoch.
 The experimental setup followed the approach and hyperparameter configuration detailed in \cite{liu2022convnet}.

 \textbf{Ablation Studies.} Additionally, ablation studies were performed on this vision task to establish the impact of the degree for the learnable activations (Table~\ref{res:ablation_degree}), the impact of our proposed initialization scheme (Table~\ref{res:ablation_init}), and if making the activation coefficients learnable was useful (Table~\ref{res:ablation_learnable}).
 Higher degrees generally improved performance, with all proposed activations showing consistent improvements in Top-1 and Top-5 accuracy as the degree increased.
 Furthermore, making activation coefficients learnable consistently resulted in better performance across all activation functions.
 Initialization with the proposed method led to improvements, especially for Hermite activation, where our derived initialization scheme outperformed GELU-based initialization.